Unordinal/UnosMods/ToolbotEquipmentSwap/README.md

 4. Edit the settings to your preference.

 ### Settings
-*Server-side settings apply to everyone in the server based on the host's config file setting.*

 `SwapKey`: The key to swap between MUL-T's equipment slots. *(Default: `X`)*

-`StopAutoSwap` (Server-side): Whether to stop the equipment slot changing when using MUL-T's Retool ability. *(Default: `true`)*
+`StopAutoSwap`: Whether to stop the equipment slot changing when using MUL-T's Retool ability. *(Default: `true`)*

-- If this is true, clients will not be able to swap equipment slots as MUL-T at all unless they also have the mod installed.
+## Changelog
+### `1.0.1 | 2019-8-27`
+- Client's own configuration for the setting `StopAutoSwap` now apply to them instead of the host's setting taking precedence.
+Unmodded clients are now completely unaffected and can swap equipment using Retool no matter the host's configuration.
+### `1.0.0 | 2019-8-11`
+- Initial release.